Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Abstract

 \section{Abstract}

-Diffusion LLMs (dLLMs) have recently emerged as a powerful alternative to autoregressive LLMs (AR-LLMs) with the potential to operate at significantly higher token generation rates.
-However, currently available open-source dLLMs often generate at much lower rates, typically decoding only a single token at every denoising timestep in order to maximize output quality.
-We present Spiffy, a speculative decoding algorithm that accelerates dLLM inference by $\mathbf{2.8{-}3.1\times}$ while provably preserving the model's output distribution.
-This work addresses the unique challenges involved in applying ideas from speculative decoding of AR-LLMs to the dLLM setting.
-Spiffy proposes draft states by leveraging the dLLM's distribution itself in an auto-speculative manner.
-This approach is efficient and effective, and eliminates the overheads of training and running an independent draft model.
-To structure the candidate draft states, we propose a novel directed draft graph which is uniquely designed to take advantage of the bidirectional, block-wise nature of dLLM generation and can be verified in parallel by the dLLM.
-To further optimize the structure of these draft graphs, we introduce an efficient, offline calibration algorithm that procedurally determines high-quality graph configurations.
-These optimized draft graphs, enabling increased acceptance rates, lead to a significant boost in the overall speedup achieved by the system.
-Crucially, Spiffy is also complementary to other recent innovations in improving dLLM generation speeds such as KV-caching and multi-token unmasking.
-We demonstrate that when combined with such parallel decoding algorithms, Spiffy is able to effectively multiply the benefits of these methods leading to total speedups of up to $\mathbf{7.9\times}$.
+Diffusion LLMs (dLLMs) have recently emerged as a powerful alternative to autoregressive LLMs (AR-LLMs) with the potential to operate at significantly higher token-generation rates.
+To unlock this potential, we present Spiffy, a speculative decoding algorithm to accelerate dLLM inference while provably preserving the model's output distribution.
+This work addresses the unique challenges involved in applying ideas from speculative decoding of AR-LLMs to dLLMs.
+Spiffy performs auto-speculation to eliminate the overheads of an independent draft model, structuring draft states in the form of a novel directed draft graph to take advantage of the bidirectional, blockwise nature of dLLM generation.
+These draft graphs are calibrated offline to maximize acceptance rates and are dynamically pruned during inference for improved computational efficiency.
+We present a detailed formulation of Spiffy and demonstrate its ability to accelerate LLaDA, Dream, and SDAR models in combination with KV caching and threshold-based dynamic unmasking leading to up to $8.6\times$ reduction in model inferences and $6.3\times$ acceleration in token rate.